sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 ### CoinSwap

-> Status: WIP, but never formally proposed for Bitcoin
+> ***Status:*** WIP, but never formally proposed for Bitcoin

+> ***Pros:*** Appears to be a normal transaction type on-chain

+> ***Cons:*** Does not actually obfuscate or break any on-chain history, it merely attempts to break simple ownership heuristics; Allows those with tainted funds to swap for "clean" funds to the detriment of the swap participant; No clear privacy advantages in most situations

-CoinSwap was a popular and oft-discussed proposal in 2020 to allow users to swap UTXOs (and thus their associated history), but was met with strong pushback as it does nothing to remove history or break deterministic links.
+CoinSwap was a popular and oft-discussed proposal in 2020 to allow users to swap UTXOs (and thus their associated history), but was met with strong push-back as it does nothing to remove history or break deterministic links.

 See the below quote for a simple summary of CoinSwap